zbady991/Arduino-Solar-Tracking-System/README.md

-# 🌞 Arduino Solar Tracking System
+# 🌞 AAME X Solar Tracking System

 An automated dual-axis **solar tracker** built using Arduino, servo motors, and LDR sensors.
 This system intelligently adjusts its angle to follow the sun’s position, maximizing solar energy capture.